 Can one actually still speak of a democratic public sphere if marginalised groups are denied access or excluded, and who makes which decisions on this matter?

 Is the de-democratisation of society the consequence of this de-democratisation of the public sphere?

 TBDWBAJ operates at the interface of violence and power, action and the public sphere.
-To shed light on a socially isolated marginalised group and make these “invisible ones” visible via their biographies in an art project, is a sensitive matter in any society, because immediately the finger-pointing and recriminations start.
-A predominant majority is of the opinion that drug addition is based — like every other instance of non-functioning — on personal incapability and the addicts themselves should shoulder exclusive responsibility for the consequences of their addiction.
-The use of the repertoire of art in the process of researching and the creation of objects that represent the results, passes on information to others, and brings out past events from the shadows into the light.
+To shed light on a socially isolated marginalised group and make these “invisible ones” visible via their biographies in an art project, is a sensitive matter in any society because immediately the finger-pointing and recriminations start.
+A predominant majority is of the opinion that drug addiction is based — like every other instance of non-functioning — on personal incapability and the addicts themselves should shoulder exclusive responsibility for the consequences of their addiction.
+The use of the repertoire of art in the process of research and the creation of objects to represent the results passes on information to others and brings out past events from the shadows into the light.
 This can initiate a more differentiated way of treating the subject.

 Nataša Škaričić thanks the Dutch curator for her observations and questions.
 Moderation of the following discussion takes place in Croatian.
 The transcription, which is translated by Iva Prosoli, records the progress of the debate, in which mainly the significance of the TBDWBAJ project for the Croatian judicial system and health care is discussed: Is this kind of art practice a sort of luxury, or is it a good alternative to the current treatment of drug addiction?
 Can art projects which have emancipatory effects compensate for the weaknesses of institutions?
 What could be taken over from TBDWBAJ into treatment concepts, and do the results of the project change established views?